mbezjak/napalm/README.md

 [web-based-install.sh](https://github.com/mbezjak/napalm/blob/master/install/web-based-install.sh).

 ## Required dependencies
-napalm is written as a bash script therefore executing in any linux distribution shouldn't be a problem.
+napalm is written as a bash script therefore executing in any Linux distribution shouldn't be a problem.
 However, make sure that `wget` and `unzip` are installed.
 Some distributions don't install them by default.